Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

 \subsection{Pulsating sphere}

-Acoustic monopole has no counterpart in the theory of gravitation or electromagnetism.
-Unlike longitudinal sound waves, transverse gravitational and electromagnetic waves cannot be generated by pulsating spherical objects.
-This is because sound waves in fluids are compressible and characterized by scalar potential.
-Therefore, it is of interest to study how a monopole source appears in the relativistic analogy.
+Acoustic monopole is the simplest source of sound in fluids, which has no counterpart in gravitation or electromagnetism.
+Unlike longitudinal sound waves, transverse gravitational and electromagnetic waves cannot be generated, for example, by pulsating spherical objects.
+This is because sound waves in fluids are compressible and characterized by the scalar velocity potential.
+Therefore, it is of interest to study how monopole radiation can be captured by the analogy with general relativity.

-As a typical form of an ideal monopole source, we consider acoustically compact pulsating sphere, for which the exact solution exists\cite{Dowling1983}.
-We start with eq.~(\ref{Einstein_field_equations_linear_split}),
+As a typical example of an ideal monopole source, we consider acoustically compact pulsating sphere, for which the exact solution is well-known~\cite{Dowling1983}.
+We start with the linearized Einstein field equations~(\ref{Einstein_field_equations_linear_split}),